 When is a Divorce Finalized?

-The parties are not divorced until a Divorce Judgment has been granted by a Justice of the Court of Queen’s Bench.
+The parties are not divorced until a Divorce Judgment has been granted by a Justice of the Court of King’s Bench.
 The Divorce Act states that the Court must ensure that appropriate arrangements are made for the payment of child support before a Divorce Judgment may be granted.
 A Divorce Judgment does not finalize the division of matrimonial property.

 We recommend that, at a minimum, anyone seeking a divorce should have an initial consultation with a lawyer to receive a legal opinion regarding their possible rights and obligations.

 For more information on preparing for a divorce, please refer to our article, 10 Tips to Prepare for Your Divorce.